rufuspollock/rufuspollock.com/content/ubernomics.md

 This standardization turns into a monopoly if the marketplace is proprietarily owned and controlled.
 In the case of digital marketplaces this means that the technology and the order book is proprietary -- something ensured by the use of monopoly rights (copyrights and patents) together with simple control of access enforced via contract and monitoring.
 For example, services such as eBay sue people who scrape sales information from their website and apps like Uber and AirBnB simply refuse access to their API or only do so under very restrictive conditions.

-The solution to marketplace monopolies is to make the marketplace open: accessible to all buyers and sellers on equitable and non-discrminatory terms.
+The solution to marketplace monopolies is to make the marketplace open: accessible to all buyers and sellers on equitable and non-discriminatory terms.
 This involves two parts:

 - Opening the software, protocols and non-personal data that power the marketplace.
 - Universal, equitable access to the order book database with pricing set to cover the cost of maintenance.
-Preferably this would involve the order book being run and managed by an independent third-party with goverance in place to ensure a transparent and equitable pricing and access policy.
+Preferably this would involve the order book being run and managed by an independent third-party with governance in place to ensure a transparent and equitable pricing and access policy.

 It is worth emphasizing that competition between proprietary, closed, marketplaces is not sufficient.
 Openness is essential.
 This is for two reasons.

 First, as we have shown above, competition between marketplaces is impossible to sustain in the long-term because of the positive feedback / snowball economics of marketplaces.
 Second, for marketplaces traditional competition is actually socially inefficient because it reduces liquidity and/or increases costs:

-- Liquidity reduction: splitting buyers and sellers across multiple marketplaces reducing the potential for mutually beneficial transactions
+- Liquidity: splitting buyers and sellers across multiple marketplaces reducing the potential for mutually beneficial transactions
-- Increasing costs: requiring buyers and sellers to participate in multiple marketplaces is inefficient and costly.
+- Costs: requiring buyers and sellers to participate in multiple marketplaces is inefficient and costly.
 For example, imagine a world where I need to install ten separate ride-booking apps on my phone and check them all.

 In short, marketplaces thrive on liquidity and competition between marketplaces reduces liquidity.